 Cool blue cottage-country lakes and canals; the gently flowing St. Lawrence River; the waves and beaches of Lake Ontario.
 South Eastern Ontario has water activities for every mood and sport.
-Sandbanks beach in the Bay of Quinte’s Sandbanks Provincial Park faces the gusts of Lake Ontario with swimming and sailboarding.
+Sandbanks beach in the Prince Edward County's Sandbanks Provincial Park faces the gusts of Lake Ontario with swimming and sailboarding.
 On shore, imposing dunes rise behind a sun-lover’s beach of fine sand.
 Camp here for a day or a week.
 On-site amenities like groceries and laundry make it easy to stay.
 Sandbanks Provincial Park is right next door to Picton and the

 wineries of Prince Edward County.
 An easy drive from tent to table, there’s no reason to rough it at Sandbanks beach.

-Boating, cruising and beaches – 1000 Island cruises are only the beginning!
+Boating, cruising and beaches – 1000 Islands cruises are only the beginning!

 Visitors do well to push north east from Sandbanks.
 Ontario’s Great Waterway offers countless boating opportunities and none more famous or spectacular than a 1000 Islands cruise or boating adventure.
 Spend a morning taking in the mansion-topped islands, then do some sailing or paddle boating.
 For a Robinson Crusoe experience, rent a cottage on a small island and explore private beaches.
 Or for the public spirited, tiny Thwartway Island, in a pristine national park setting, has a cozy anchorage on a small bay.
 Jump over the side and swim to the sandy beach.
 Taking in the unspoilt scene, it’s easy to imagine